CRC Graduate Award

 Up to three awards may be presented each year.
 Awardees will receive a $1,000 USD cash award and a plaque.

-This award is open to all current Notre Dame students seeking an advanced degree, as well as to recent graduates.
-The nominated work does not need to have been done using CRC hardware or software.
+This award is open to all current Notre Dame students seeking advanced degrees and recent graduates.
+The use of CRC hardware or software is not required for the nominated work.

-- Refereed and non-refereed publications should be clearly identified in the curricula vitae.
-Please do not include copies of publications (these may be posted on the requested webpage).
+- Refereed and non-refereed publications should be identified in the curricula vitae.
+Please do not include copies of publications.